 E-learning video webinar

-Which is the relation with the labour market?
+What is the relation with the labour market?

-The Master HOPE in Humanitarian Operations in Emergencies Managing Projects, People, Administration & Logistic in the field was co-designed with the main executives in the humanitarian sector and their organizations and up-dated through the most recent and reliable investigations on the competence and professional profiles requested in the humanitarian environment at international level.
-Guarantees of job placement at the end of the course include the strict reference of the HOPE Master to the needs of the humanitarian professional market with respect to its extreme complexity and growing responsibilities as well as its experienced staff and faculty and the operational partnerships with Intersos, Oxfam, Save the Children, UNHRD.
+Master HOPE in Humanitarian Operations in Emergencies Managing Projects, People, Administration & Logistic in the field was co-designed with the main executives in the humanitarian sector and their organizations and updated through the most recent and reliable investigations on the competence and professional profiles requested in the humanitarian environment at international level.
+Guarantees of job placement at the end of the course include the strict reference of Master HOPE to the needs of the humanitarian professional market with respect to its extreme complexity and growing responsibilities as well as its experienced staff and faculty and the operational partnerships with Intersos, Oxfam, Save the Children, UNHRD.